jpourdanis/unix-timestamp-api-testing/README.md

 ![Cypress basic API tests](cypress-run.png)

+Scenarios that will run are :

+1. returns a valid Unix timestamp for a valid date string.
+2. returns a valid date string for a valid Unix timestamp.
+3. returns false for an invalid date string.
+4. returns false for an empty date string.

 ## Performance Test Tool Installation

 We will use k6s for Performance testing, a new tool writen in Go and you can write easily tests in Javascript.